 Hoping for Grandbabies?

 Many of our knitters are knitting for grandchildren, and I have heard many stories of knitters hoping for grandkids to knit for.
 I say knit away!
 Put those little baby sweaters in the ‘bottom drawer’.
-They will wait a few years until your children either reproduce, or somebody you know has babies who need woolies, or a good cause needs some beautiful hand-knits.
+They will wait a few years until your children either reproduce, or somebody you know has babies who need woollies, or a good cause needs some beautiful hand-knits.
 There are always new babies popping into this world.
-Just don’t pull them out when your son brings his girlfriend over, PLEASE!
+Just don’t pull them out when your kid brings their new partner over, PLEASE!